 Seed ordering tips: Know how to warm up and brighten a cold wintry day?
 It’s easy, sit down and start looking through seed the catalogs or log onto your favorite online seed company!
 Bright and colorful pictures just send a rush of “spring happiness” inside.
 You just get filled with warm fuzzies.
 I know all experienced gardeners know exactly what I’m talking about.
 But if you are new to gardening you’ll quickly learn what I’m talking about.

-What if you are new to gardening, or this is you first time starting with seed, then the task can become overwhelming and very expensive if you are not careful.
+What if you are new to gardening, or this is you first time starting with seed?
+The task can become overwhelming and expensive if you are not careful.
 Well don’t fret, today I’ll share with you some seed ordering tips to help you make the best seed choices for your garden and how to save money for the seasons to come.

 Not sure what to grow?
-You don’t know what will grow in your area?
-You stand in front of the seed section at your local garden center all confused, in a seed frenzy, because all the packets are screaming ‘take me.
+What does all the stuff on the seed packet mean?
+You have no idea what will grow in your area?
+You stand in front of the seed section at your local garden center all confused, in a seed frenzy, all the packets are screaming ‘take me.
 The colorful packets, the vegetables, herbs, and flowers it can be overwhelming.

 The leaves are changing here in Tennessee.
 The air is getting cooler in the evening and you can just feel fall in the air.
 We are still working around the homestead getting things ready for the cold temperatures that we know are not far away.